Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/README.md

 - Fruit and Vegetable Disease (https://www.kaggle.com/datasets/muhammad0subhan/fruit-and-vegetable-disease-healthy-vs-rotten/data)

+The dataset consists of images of 14 different fruits.
+For each fruit there are two classes: healthy and rotten.
+There is around 29300 images in total, taking up around 5gb.

 We are going to be using huggingface transformers as our framework and specifically expect to use a resnet-50 model(https://huggingface.co/microsoft/resnet-50).